Search notes:

 9000 QUIC: A UDP-Based Multiplexed and Secure Transport

-QUIC is a secure general-purpose transport protocol
+QUIC is a secure general-purpose transport protocol, allegedly more performant than TCP.

 QUIC is supported by nginx since version 1.25.0.